rajendragosavi/service-catalog/README.md

 ✅ We have tried to add a data model for maintaining service and user relationship to get the services to which user has access to.

 ### Following tasks are WIP

 🔶  Integration tests.

 🔶  Currently filtering and pagination is not implemented for list API.

-🔶  swagger doc is WIP in swagger-1 branch.

 🔶  POST to create a new service. service_name is a unique key in the database  [PENDING]